Westover, Arlington, Virginia

-Westover is a neighborhood in Arlington, Virginia on the National Register of Historic Places centered on Washington Boulevard between North McKinley Road and North Longfellow Street.
-A true model of mid-century Urbanism, Westover remains a pedestrian friendly neighborhood which sees its residents walk to shops, work, and public transportation.
-The neighborhood is between the Ballston Station and the East Falls Church Stations, both part of the Washington DC Metro and is serviced by many Metro Buses.
+Westover is a neighborhood in Arlington County, Virginia, The neighborhood has been named to the National Register of Historic Places.
+It is centered on Washington Boulevard between North McKinley Road and North Longfellow Street.

 History

+19th century

-During the nineteenth and early twentieth centuries, the area that was to become Westover was agricultural in nature, not unlike much of what is now Arlington County at the time.
-In the mid-nineteenth century, the property was owned by Nicholas Febrey, a civic leader in Arlington and one of the largest landholders in the area.
+During the 19th and early 20th centuries, present-day Westover and surrounding Arlington County was almost exclusively agricultural.
+By the mid-19th century, the property was owned by Nicholas Febrey (1800-1868), a civic leader in Arlington and one of the largest landholders in the area, who bought it from G.W.P.
+Custis.

 In the 1890s, small communities began to develop along newly established electric railways which serviced the area, as real estate developers began subdividing the land.
 One such community was Fostoria, developed by the Fostoria Land and Development Company in 1890, which took advantage of the Washington, Arlington, and Falls Church Electric Railway.
+The railroad provided passenger service from Rosslyn to East Falls Church, running along Four Mile Run.

+20th century

-The railroad provided passenger service from Rosslyn to East Falls Church and ran along Four Mile Run.
-By 1907, the neighborhood was known as Highland Park - the earliest houses constructed in the Westover area are located within this community.
+In 1907, present-day Westover was known as Highland Park; the earliest houses constructed in present-day Westover area are in the Highland Park community.

 A measure of the development in the area at the time, the Walter Reed Elementary School was constructed in 1938 on McKinley Road, originally a section of Febrey farmland.
 Though Westover had seen significant development over the previous half century, in 1938, when the school was constructed, the area was still largely undeveloped.
 By that time, most of Westover was owned primarily by Ashton C. Jones and his wife, Margaret Rucker.
-Jones deeded the land to the local development company, Mace Properties, Inc., which was owned by Miles A. Mace.
-In turn, Mace Properties developed the majority of the buildings located in what is now the Westover Historic District between 1939 and 1948.
+Jones deeded the land to the local development company, Mace Properties, Inc., which was owned by Miles A. Mace, a real estate broker, whose firm developed the majority of the buildings located in what is the present-day Westover Historic District between 1939 and 1948.

-Following the principles set forth by the FHA and responding to the need for affordable housing, Mace developed several neighborhoods in Arlington County in the early twentieth century which provided economical housing to the growing population.
-Mace, who lived in Arlington County, was a real estate broker.
-He was just twenty-six years old when he began to play a role in developing the community of Over-Lee Knolls—adjacent to Westover to the northwest and today considered part of greater Westover.
-The Over-Lee Knolls neighborhood was advertised in 1926 as "Virginia's Ideal Suburb" which emphasized value and quality construction.
+Following FHA guidelines and responding to the need for affordable housing, Mace developed several economical housing developments in the first half of the 20th century.